ovniroto/stream-bot/README.md

 [...]
 ```

-If this error has come out, the most possible is that you have not renamed the `.env.example` to` .env` file.
+You may not have renamed the file `.env.example` to `.env`.

+### Login authentication failed

+Twitch credentials are incorrect.
+Check the data you have put in the `.env` file.

 ## Contributors
 All issue reports, feature requests, pull requests and github stars are welcomed and much appreciated.